Munasi97/alx-pre_course/0x01-git/README.md

 3. Collaboration is the base of a company
 This was really fun, creating a branch.
 Learnt how to git checkout or rather switch between different branches.

+4. Collaboration: be up to date
+Learnt how to be up to date in git, git pulling and making sure you are git pulling in the correct directories or repositories.